lucatacconi/crunz-ui/.github/ROADMAP.md

 * Faq and troubleshooting page updated
 * Updated documentation for installation and configuration
 * Library version update
-* Bug fixes and and code cleanup
+* Bug fixes and code cleanup
 * Fixes issue #26 and #27

 **Log directory manager:**